luiswirth/bsc-thesis/src/matter/exterior.typ

 We are already at the end of the implementation of the exterior algebra.
-There exist many operations that could be implemented as well, such as the Hodge star operator @frankel:diffgeo, @douglas:feec-book, based on an inner product, but it's just not necessary for the rest of the library to have such functionality, therefore we omit it here.
+There exist many operations that could be implemented as well, such as the Hodge star operator $hodge$ @frankel:diffgeo, @douglas:feec-book, based on an inner product.
+While the Hodge star is theoretically central, the chosen mixed finite element formulation allows us to construct the discrete system using only the exterior derivative and the inner product, bypassing the need to explicitly assemble the Hodge star operator itself.